NJBow/CV/README.md

 #### Strong Leadership and team player

-Throughout my Time at University and Makers, I had been placed in groups where either Leadership lacked or a strong central team binder was needed in order to tackle the tasks, such as AudioDash built during my time at Makers Academy.
+Throughout my time at university, I had been placed in groups where either Leadership lacked or a strong central team binder was needed in order to tackle the tasks, such as AudioDash built during my time at Makers Academy.
 The AudioDash Project was given a fortnight to reach MVP.
 By the end of the first week, we had a single file with 14 lines of code, we needed to bring all we had to the table.
 This set us on course to not only complete our MVP but have additional bonus features we thought would never see the light.

 #### Knowledge hungry